sansors/Easy_RGB_Genesis-MD_1/README.md

 [db-electronics](https://github.com/db-electronics) for the [Triple Bypass](https://github.com/db-electronics/triple-bypass-kicad)

-Thanks to bjron for his tests
+Thanks to bjorn for his tests <3